 Selena Moon, Public History M.A.
 Candidate, UMass Amherst

 The Order, along with Public Law 503 signed on March 9, led to 120,000 Japanese Americans being uprooted from their homes and placed in temporary camps throughout the west coast before being moved to 10 camps further inland.
-Most of my work involved cataloguing donated materials and artifacts relating to the Japanese American incareceration that may be used for the exhibit.
+Most of my work involved cataloging donated materials and artifacts relating to the Japanese American incarceration that may be used for the exhibit.
 Some came from individuals or their families, others from organizations; they include everything from military records and memorabilia to family albums and scrapbooks.
 Collections ranged from fewer than five to the hundreds.
 It was fascinating— if a little intrusive — to have such intimate contact with personal belongings that chronicled years or sometimes decades of people’s lives.
 But it is such artifacts that give the Japanese American incarceration a human element.

 Metadata is important because it gives an institution a standardized means of documenting, tracking and managing a collection while giving context to and relating various artifacts in a collection, which is especially helpful for researchers.
-To catalogue the materials, I entered metadata into the Smithsonian’s database.
+To uncatalogued the materials, I entered metadata into the Smithsonian’s database.
 Some of the metadata to be entered was obvious – e.g., the owner’s name, donor’s name, date and location.
 But others parts of the description were not things I had thought about.
 I was surprised at how detailed some of the fields, especially with regard to materials used, could be.

 The sections that I enjoyed working on the most were background research on the object and owner, though sometimes the latter was difficult.
 The amount of information on the owner varied greatly depending on his or her notoriety, from several sentences to pages of information.
 I tried to be as detailed as possible so that future researchers would have a lot of the background material about the object and owner when searching through the archives.
 Other ways to facilitate research included relating objects in a series, such as yearbooks, newspaper and magazines, to each other.